freewill7/stroudmasters/README.md

   Version control systems allow you to register files and formally record how things change over time.
 Most importantly they are an excellent way of performing backups- if I were to accidentally delete a page then I can easily restore it from the Version control system.

   There are variety of Version control systems out there but the trend has generally been towards `git`.
-Microsoft provides a free git hosting service called [github](https://github.com) which is what we currently use.
+Microsoft provides a free git hosting service called github which is what we currently use.

-  If my laptop were to break then all the website sources are safely backed up on the [github repository](https://github.com/freewill7/stroudmasters).
+  If my laptop were to break then all the website sources are safely backed up on our [github repository](https://github.com/freewill7/stroudmasters).

 - Hugo Generator

-  As mentioned this is a program that changes the website sources into html.
-More on this program later.
+  Previously mentioned- this is a program that changes the website sources into html.
+More on this later.

 - Generated website